importance-of-english-pronunciation

 The first example is a noun meaning “a gift.”
 The second is a verb that means “to introduce.”

-As you can tell by its name, Word Stress is a great resource to practice pronunciation with correct word stress.
-They break words down into syllables and have users click to reveal which ones are stressed.
+The website Word Stress is a great resource to practice pronunciation with correct word stress.
+It breaks words down into syllables and you have to guess which syllable you think the word stress falls on.

-They helpfully track the number of words you get correct, so you can see your progress as you practice.
+It helpfully tracks the number of words you get correct, so you can see your progress as you practice.
 Plus, you can click to reveal a word’s part of speech, definition, stress and its International Phonetic Alphabet (IPA) symbols.

 If you didn’t raise or lower your voice at certain parts of each sentence, you’d sound like a robot!